ahawkins/hawkins.io/blog/_posts/2013-05-22-testing_ember_applications.md

 tags: [ember, javascript]
 ---

-# The Art and Science of Integration Testing Ember Applications

 This post is all about integration testing Ember applications.
 Integration is also called "acceptance" testing.
 However you want to call them, this post focuses on testing your application from